Landing Page Conversion Rate: Ask these 5 Questions and Solve 80% of your Issues

-The same applies to your landing page so here are the 5 questions that will enable you to address 80% of the issues your customers may encounter when arriving there.
+The same applies to your landing page so here are 5 questions and if your page is providing a compelling answer (I’ll show you how to do it in this article) then you will address 80% of the issues your customers may encounter when arriving there AND anticipate customer frustration!

-Before continuing, open a new tab in your browser with a landing page of your site, the one you use for your acquisition campaigns, and check how it measures up to these 5 questions.
+Before continuing, open a new tab in your browser with a landing page of your site, the one you use for your acquisition campaigns, and check how it measures up to to provide answers to these 5 questions.

 Landing Page Conversion Rate: Ask these 5 Questions and Solve 80% of your Issues

 Click here to download a PDF copy of this article Save to read later or share with a colleague.

 Where am I?

 ‘When you are looking for the recommended restaurant, you want to have no doubt that you found the right place.
 You don’t want to find yourself sitting inside and realising that it is the wrong place.”

 On your website, visitors need to see immediately where they are and who you are.

 Do the easy part first here.
 Make sure your name and logo are clearly visible and easy to find in the place your visitors expect it to be: